-For each project, an artist installs their work in the closet and it’s shared at www.closetgallery.ca through a webcam live stream.
-Viewing hours are determined in relation to each exhibition.
+For each project, Theriault and Mercier invite an artist to install their work in the closet and it is shared at www.closetgallery.ca through a webcam live stream.
+Viewing hours are determined in relation to each project.

 A behind-the-scenes view of the door to Closet Gallery and the server used to broadcast the live stream.
 The project Invitation for bodily being by Mischa Grieg is displayed